algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Pushes: any
 - push Ith value of the array field F of the last inner transaction to stack
 - LogicSigVersion >= 5
 - Mode: Application

+## itxn_next

+- Opcode: 0xb6
+- Pops: _None_
+- Pushes: _None_
+- begin preparation of a new inner transaction in the same transaction group
+- LogicSigVersion >= 6
+- Mode: Application

 ## txnas f